How Much To Charge For Online Course: An Introduction to Course Pricing

 Pricing Models for Online Courses

-Choosing the right pricing model is key to maximizing revenue and appealing to diverse student needs.
+Price your online course correctly to maximize revenue and appeal to diverse student needs.
 Let’s dive into the most common pricing models and their advantages, potential drawbacks, and best-use cases.

 Fixed Price Strategy